exoclim/ulmo/README.md

 -> 2 = Diffusion  <br />
 -> 3 = Diffusion and Ekman transport<br />
 -> Constants such as the Diffusion constant can be changed in the constants.F90 file<br />
--> Examples can befound and run from the examples folder, (these have pre determined versions and are named accordingly) <br />
+-> Examples can be found and run from the examples folder, (these have pre determined versions and are named accordingly) <br />
 IF USING THE FGSL VERSION ONLY:  <br />
 ->Make a new python environment  <br />
 ->Conda install fgsl  <br />